Jatin-synsoft/express-cart_mongoDB/README.md

    Set up your MongoDB database and update the connection details in the project.

-4. **Set Environment Variables:** edit `.env` file based on the necessary variables accordinf to you.
+4. **Set Environment Variables:**
+  Create a .env file based on the provided .env.example and set the necessary variables.

 5. **Run the Application:**
    ```bash